Progressive multi-fidelity learning with neural networks for physical system predictions: Method

 \subsection{Online prediction}

 Once the multi-fidelity networks are trained offline, they can be used to estimate high-fidelity outputs from the available low-fidelity inputs during the online prediction phase.
 The availability of low-fidelity input data depends on the online cost of assimilating or computing those data, given a certain computational budget or a time frame in which the progressive multi-fidelity model needs to operate.
 Therefore, if at testing time the budget allows for acquiring low-fidelity inputs $\{\mathbf{x}^{(l)}\}_{l\leq\bar{l}}$ up to level $\bar{l}$, the model will produce the corresponding prediction $\hat{\mathbf{y}}^{(\bar{l})}$.
-The online deployment procedure is summarized in Algorithm~\ref{alg:online}.
-Note that the level $\bar{l}$ may vary over time, allowing the model to navigate the hierarchy of outputs and ensure continuity in the prediction of the corresponding high-fidelity quantities.\\
+The online deployment procedure is summarized in Algorithm~\ref{alg:online}. {In practical time-series applications, some input modalities may not be consistently available at every time step, therefore the number of available inputs $\bar{l}$ can vary over time.
+Algorithm~\ref{alg:online} is applied independently at each time step using the currently available modalities, producing a prediction $\hat{\mathbf{y}}^{(\bar{l})}$ that is progressively refined according to the inputs available at the given instant.
+This approach enables automatic adaptation to missing modalities, efficiently navigates the hierarchy of available data, and ensures continuity of operation.}

 The hierarchical ordering here is based on the \textit{availability} of input data rather than on data accuracy, as in traditional multi-level or multi-grid methods, where all data come from a single source and the hierarchy is determined by a control parameter balancing accuracy and computational cost.
-In our framework, data may come from multiple sources or modalities, and the hierarchy is defined solely by the availability of the data at the prediction stage \cite{lips2025soft}.
+In our framework, data may come from multiple sources or modalities, and the hierarchy is defined solely by the availability of the data at the prediction stage \cite{lips2025soft}. {We note that the proposed online deployment assumes a strict hierarchy in data availability, i.e., low-fidelity inputs must be available consecutively from level $0$ up to a maximum level $\bar{l}$.
+If data at a given level are missing, higher-level inputs cannot be exploited within the current progressive formulation, as the proposed strategy relies on the sequential concatenation of latent representations.
+Extensions aimed at relaxing this hierarchical constraint are briefly discussed in the final remarks in Section~\ref{sect: conclusions}. }